Medidata Blog

 DCT is a powerful tool that could revolutionize the way we conduct clinical trials.
 As the FDA emphasized in their draft guidance, DCTs have the potential to increase diversity, improve accessibility, and facilitate drug development, thereby accelerating the availability of novel treatments to the market.
 It must be noted, however, that DCTs are not a one-size-fits-all solution.
 Trial decentralization needs to be tailored to the specific needs of each clinical trial and patient population.
 To accomplish this, sponsors must have a deep understanding of the patient population being studied, site capabilities, and the specific purposes for adding decentralized solutions and capabilities.

 As the FDA states, ensuring patient safety must be the primary priority when conducting clinical trials, be it traditional, hybrid, or in a fully decentralized model.
 The benefits must outweigh the potential risks and drawbacks when considering DCTs (or any other clinical trial solution).
 For the patient population being studied, patient experience must be considered.
 Some additional questions may include, will DCT capabilities reduce the patient burden?
-Is there enough representation in the participants recruited through DCTs or through traditional methods?
+Is there enough representation in the patients recruited through DCTs or through traditional methods?
 Will DCT improve the diversity of patients participating in clinical trials, hence making the results more generalizable to the intended patient population?

 If DCT solutions are deemed beneficial for patients in your studies, the patient experience must be considered.
 Not all technology is created with the patient in mind.
 It is incumbent upon us that we put every effort into making trial tasks seamless and less burdensome as possible for patients, trial sites and sponsors.
 Disparate systems commonly used by different sponsors may put more burden on sites in the form of administrative hurdles, increased trainings, and reduced patient-physician interactions.
 These pain points may arise when sites and sponsors are not aligned with their preferred solutions, and ultimately translate to patient burden, retention issues, and poor experiences.
 This prompts an open dialogue among stakeholders to ensure trial sites’ needs are fulfilled, and push towards using a unified platform that could address these issues for both sites and sponsors.